tborinetti/NT/README.md

   - receive messages and display on screen with timestamps
   - allow for images? hosted on a server or sent byte by byte (wont be displayable in console, maybe downloaded)

-?? send packets with a header detailing message info ( length, time sent, data type )

-?? packets will be a stream of bytes (first byte an int with message length, second byte a date/unix epoch time)

-?? will need to be parsed by the recipient

 ### User interface
 - using win32 API